 - Put your event and course number on the agency PD calendar. (just copy from your personal calendar to the agency one.
 If you do not have access, contact Amy Moine or Lisa Downing to add to the calendar.

-- Work with the Director of PL and Director of Info Tech to be sure you are supported with ZOOM accounts and privacy settings so uninvited guests don’t pop on your screen.
+- Work with the Director of PL and Help Desk to be sure you are supported with ZOOM accounts and privacy settings so uninvited guests don’t pop on your screen.

-- Have the IT team practice with the presenter ahead of the conference to do sound check, camera check and see how the presenter is set up in their setting.
+- Have the Help Desk practice with the presenter ahead of the conference to do sound check, camera check and see how the presenter is set up in their setting.

 - Give a guidance document to speakers (tips on how to present professionally via ZOOM) (Please talk Sarah Nelson or Beth Strike for this resource)

-- Determine who will be HOSTS for ZOOM
+- Determine who will be HOSTS and Co-hosts for ZOOM

 - Hide non-video participants